Nik6198/Nik6198/README.md

 - 👋 Hi, I’m @Nik6198
 - 👀 I’m interested in algorithms, distributed systems and machine learning.
 - 🌱 I’m currently learning about distributed transactions.
-- 💞️ I’m looking to collaborate on any interesting distributed system.
+- 💞️ I’m looking to collaborate on any interesting project in distributed system.
 - 📫 You can reach me at niketdoke456@gmail.com

 <!---